rohithvelakatoori/terraform-rohith/README.md

 * The AMI ID must be valid for the specified region.
 * Make sure your AWS credentials are configured properly for Terraform.

----

-Let me know if you’d like a diagram export or integration with CI/CD pipelines!